MEET KATIE

 The Throughline

-Her life has braided legacy, rupture, service, and systems thinking into a body of work devoted to making the unseen visible, translating what has been fragmented, and building structures of belonging that can guide what comes next.
+That is the work: making the unseen visible, and building structures of belonging that can guide what comes next.

 AS SEEN IN